Windows Memory Mapped File IO

 This part is perhaps the weirdest part here.
 In the second argument, it’s important that we pass SECTION_EXTEND_SIZE so we can resize it later.
 That’s not the weird bit though.
 The weird bit is our use of the initial size of 1 byte.
 This size argument normally indicates the maximum size we can map, and also has the effect of potentially increasing (but not decreasing) the size of the file.
 In this case, our test.txt file hasn’t been created yet, so we actually end up adding a single null-byte to its contents right off the bat.
 It turns out that when using NtCreateSection backed by files, it’s impossible to request 0 initial committed bytes.
 We’ll discuss ways to workaround this limitation later.

 Note also the use of SEC_RESERVE in the second to last argument.
 This will cause mapped views of this section to reserve address space without immediately committing it.
 We could pass SEC_COMMIT here if we wanted.
 This would have the effect of immediately allocating storage in physical memory when we map the view in the next step.
 This would have the disadvantage of throwing off our memory accounting, and also incurring more commit overhead than would be strictly needed.
+It’s worth mentioning that the non-Nt functions actually accept SEC_RESERVE also, but this flag is ignored for mappings backed by files (they only work with mappings assigned to the page file, for reasons I don’t understand).

 With the memory section created backed by the file handle, we can now close the file handle and map the section.